okmito/Credit-Card-Fraud-Detection/README.md

 </p>
 </div>

+📜 Table of Contents
+About The Project

+Key Features

+Getting Started

+Prerequisites

+Installation & Setup

+How to Run

+Project Structure

+Contributing

+License

+Contact

 📋 About The Project
 This project provides an interactive web interface to demonstrate a real-world machine learning application.
 It uses a Logistic Regression model to classify credit card transactions as either legitimate or fraudulent based on a set of anonymized features.
 The system is designed to be a practical example of deploying an ML model with a web framework.